kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB hybrid implementation and analysis.md

 # Summary

-In summary, I have illustrated the key difference between the disjoint and hybrid variants of the LinUCB algorithm, which is centered on incorporating the attributes of arms in the online learning phase.
+In summary, I have illustrated the key difference between the Disjoint and Hybrid variants of the LinUCB algorithm, which is centered on incorporating the attributes of arms in the online learning phase.
 Using the MovieLens dataset, we simulate a recommender system policy with a relatively large number of arms (30).
 By reweighting the trade-off between explore and exploit with the `alpha` hyperparameter, we compared each policy against the benchmark and noted that in situations where there are large number of arms, `alpha` should be kept smaller to improve learning.

+I have also compared the performance of LinUCB Disjoint versus LinUCB Hybrid with multiple simulations using randomised permutations of the data.
+The performances revealed how the __shared components__ in the Hybrid algorithm can have its advantages but also its disadvantages.

 The Jupyer notebook that has the relevant code for LinUCB Hybrid implementation can be found [here](https://github.com/kfoofw/bandit_simulations/blob/master/python/contextual_bandits/notebooks/LinUCB_hybrid.ipynb).
 For more details on MABs and CBs, please refer to my [Github project repo on bandit simulations](https://github.com/kfoofw/bandit_simulations).